Chemotion/ChemOrc/README.md

 ### Install

 To begin with installation, run the executable (`./chemCLI`) and follow the prompt.
 The first installation can take really long time (15-30 minutes depending on your download and processor speeds).
-Please be aware that instance names must be lowercase and cannot container periods (`.`).
+Please be aware that instance names must be lowercase and cannot contain periods (`.`).

 This will create the first (production-grade) `instance` of Chemotion on your system.
 Generally, this is suffice if you want to use Chemotion in a single scientific group/lab.
 By default